 Use a 2-ounce bottle (you can spread this on anytime, it smells great)

 - Fill bottle with a nice, unscented lotion (I use the Trader Joe’s brand)

 - Add 5-6 drops of lemongrass (Cymbopogon flexuosus or C. citratus) essential oil

-If you’re combining oils such as Lavender and Geranium – Use 3 drops of Lavender and 2 of Geranium.
+If you’re combining oils such as lavender (Lavandula angustifolia) and geranium (Pelargonium graveolens) – Use 3 drops of lavender and 2 of geranium.

 Simple Spritzer Repellent